Get rewarded for your hard work

 If you are interested in establishing a memorial scholarship or exploring other planned giving options, click here or contact Executive Director Theresa Wright at email@example.com.

-At the end of each school year, The Highland Foundation awards five $1,000 scholarships to select Highland High School Seniors based on their academic performance and community involvement.
-For 2016, those recipients were:
+At the end of each school year, The Highland Foundation awards several $1,000 scholarships to select Highland High School Seniors based on their academic performance and community involvement.
+For 2017, those recipients were:

 In addition to the above general scholarship recipients, the Foundation also awarded several named scholarships:

 The Steven J. Bilecky Memorial Scholarship was awarded to Brett Kalfas who is a member of National Honor Society and Marching Band, where he is a squad/section leader.
 Brett is a member of chorale, the Highland Heartbreakers, Added Attraction and student council.
 He is also actively involved in Peer Leading.
 Brett volunteers at Our Lady of Grace church where he is an altar server and co-director of Vacation Bible School.
 Brett will be attending Ohio University and plans to major in Biology.